 — Octavian leaned forward and said in a voice that sounded more like a growl, “Let me make sure I heard this correctly.
 Antony actually had dinner with Cassius, at his house, on the very night of the assassination!”—

-Cicero discusses Caesar with Octavian and others;
+Cicero discusses Julius Caesar with Octavian and others;

 — “I don’t know that we could say that we were good friends because we were usually opposing each other on political matters, but even so, I’ll say that he was a good-natured and cordial man.” —